 Example: You accidentally scrape the side of your car against your garage.
 The estimate to remove the scratches is $550.
 Your deductible is $500.
 It may not be worth going through the claims process for $50 in return and a black mark on your record.

 Any At-Fault Claim or Traffic Violation in the Last Three Years?

 The severity of penalties increases with multiple claims and traffic violations.
 If you have already had a recent claim or speeding ticket, the benefit of paying a claim out of pocket increases significantly.

 Example: You hit a large pothole on your way to work.
 It damages your tire, rim, and alignment.
-The cost of repair is $1100 and you have a $500 deductible.
+The cost of repair is $1,100 and you have a $500 deductible.
 You also filed an at-fault accident on your car insurance policy less than a year ago.
 Having two at-fault accidents on your record will put you up for non-renewal.
 You would have to get high-risk insurance until the oldest claim is more than three years old.
-It would be more cost effective to pay for the pothole claim out of pocket vs. collect $600 to help with repairs.
+It would be more cost-effective to pay for the pothole claim out of pocket vs. collect $600 to help with repairs.

-Not all insurance carriers have the same threshold for at-fault claims.
+However, not all insurance carriers have the same threshold for at-fault claims.
 It is important to check with your insurance carrier to see if a threshold is allowed.

 Tips for Building an Emergency Fund

 - Start small: $25 a month will add up over time

 - Are you paid biweekly?
 Live on two paychecks a month and that will give you two extra paychecks per year—save them!